betasecond/KlingDemo/README.md

 # KlingDemo

-A Python client library and demo application for Kling AI's Image-to-Video API.
-This project provides a well-structured, strongly-typed interface to the Kling AI API, using best practices for error handling, data validation, and configuration management.
+A Python client library and demo application for Kling AI's Image-to-Video and Image Generation APIs.
+This project provides a well-structured, strongly-typed interface to the Kling AI APIs, using best practices for error handling, data validation, and configuration management.

 ## Features

-- **Full API Coverage**: Implements all capabilities of the Kling AI Image-to-Video API
+- **Full API Coverage**: Implements all capabilities of the Kling AI Image-to-Video and Image Generation APIs
 - **JWT Authentication**: Uses JWT-based authentication as specified in the Kling AI API documentation
 - **Type Safety**: Uses Pydantic for input validation and type checking
 - **Robust Error Handling**: Comprehensive error handling with descriptive error messages